Kader Toy Factory fire: Fire

 At about 16:00 on May 10, 1993, a small fire was discovered on the first floor of part of the E-shaped building.
 This portion of the building was used to package and store finished products, meaning there was a significant amount of fuel load present.
 Fuel loads composed of fabrics, plastics, materials used for stuffing, and additional workplace materials were found in each building of the Kader facility.
 Workers located in the upper floors were told the fire was minor and were instructed to keep working.
 The fire alarm in the building did not sound.
 Areas dedicated to storing finished products caused the fire to spread quickly.
 Other parts of the factory were full of raw materials which also burned very fast.

-Workers in the Building One who tried to escape found the ground floor exit doors to be locked, and the stairwells soon collapsed on top of the workers due to the fire.
+Workers in Building One who tried to escape found the ground floor exit doors locked, and the stairwells soon collapsed on top of the workers due to the fire.
 Many workers jumped from the second, third, and fourth-floor windows in order to escape the flames, resulting in severe injuries and fatalities.
 Local security guards attempted to put out the flames, but were unsuccessful.
 A call was made to the local Nakhon Pathom Fire Department at 16:21.

-Firefighters arrived at the factory at about 16:40 and found Building One nearly ready to collapse.
+Firefighters arrived at the factory at about 16:40 and found Building One about to collapse.
 Rapid spread of the fire due largely to the many flammable materials stored within contributed to the building’s collapse at 17:14, just 53 minutes after the fire department was called.

 Fire alarms in Buildings Two and Three had sounded and all workers inside were able to escape before flames spread to the buildings.
 The fire brigades from Nakhon Pathom and neighboring Bangkok were able to extinguish the fires before these two buildings were destroyed.

 Even with the help of hydraulic cranes, it took several days to remove all of the bodies of the victims left in the rubble of Building One.